ChrisDiVincenzo/Summer2021/week2.md

 ### June 2!

-talking easy this week I guess, memorial day, lots of stuff... need to reorganize...
+talking easy this week I guess, memorial day, lots of stuff... need to reorganize... gotta put more photos in this thing!